 The upper Arkansas is a winter grinder.
 High elevation, cold water, and shallow structure push trout into very specific holding lanes.
 Fish are present but selective.

 Flow: 260 CFS.
-Winter freestone flows concentrate trout in deeper runs and protected seams.
+Low winter freestone flows concentrate trout into pocket water and inside seams.

 Water Temperature: No Data °F